mtgpublic/infinitode-dqseq/README.md

 <h1 align="center" style="font-weight: bold;">infinitode-dqseq 💻</h1>
 <p align="center" style="font-weight: bold;">A Library/Database of Infinitode Top Dailyquest Bonus Sequence</p>

+## 📋︎ Announcement 2025-07-20

+**Due to the emergence of more efficient technologies and implementation scripts, as well as the progressive refinement of fairness and anti-cheat declarations, the infinitode-dqseq project has resumed updates.
+The data is now powered by Modifitode version >=1.6.1.**

+**Currently, the data on GitHub has been updated up to August 20, 2025.**

 ## 📌 Description

 Infinitode is a tower defense game developed by The Rainy Cat.